-It is important for the parents to support the teachers in these efforts as teachers will communicate immediately with parents.
-St. Frances Cabrini School faculty and administration will ensure that each student is treated in a fair manner when it comes to disciplinary procedure throughout the school day.
+It is important for parents to support the teachers in these efforts, as teachers will communicate immediately with parents.
+SFCS faculty and administration will ensure that each student is treated in a fair manner when it comes to disciplinary procedure throughout the school day.

 Normal procedure for minor offenses is that the teacher handles the issue until administration needs to intervene.
 Each classroom teacher has his/her own set of classroom rules that students are obligated to follow.
 Once an office referral is warranted, the student will meet with the Dean of Students and discuss further with parents regarding the behavior of the child.
-We encourage open dialogue between teachers and parents.
-Teachers should communicate with parents through telephone calls, notes, e-mails, and/or weekly/daily reports.

 Behavior of a more serious nature will necessitate the immediate attention of the Dean of Students (and/or Principal) and parents- where a conference will become necessary, followed by corrective action that correlates to the nature and circumstances of the transgression.
-Examples of such offenses include but are not limited to:
+Examples of such offenses include, but are not limited to:

 Frequent, willful disobedience